Multi(de)grafting quasi-Fuchsian complex projective structures via bubbles: Degrafting via bubbles

 Let us roughly describe the idea behind the main construction of this section.
 Given a bubbleable arc which transversely crosses a grafting annulus, we would like to perform the bubbling along it and then find another bubble which avoids the real curve.
 The naive approach is to start from a branch point and follow the given bubble until we meet the region corresponding to the grafting annulus at the points coming from $I_1$; here one path can follow the curve coming from the boundary of the grafting annulus until the twin of $O_1$, and the other one can follow its analytic extension inside the bubble to cross the bubble from side to side.
 Notice that in doing this it also crosses the grafting annulus from side to side; in particular it reaches $O_1$.
 Then they keep travelling along the boundaries of the grafting annulus in the direction induced by $\beta_1$, until they meet $\alpha_2$.
 One of them will meet that crossing before the other and will follow the analytic extension of $\gamma$ inside the bubble, while the other one will follow the boundary of the annulus; the coherence parameters $\varepsilon_{k}$ and $\varepsilon_{k,l}$ determine the order in which points are met, and the direction in which the paths will go.
 Anyway they will reach points on the same side of the annulus, but on opposite sides of the bubble, hence they can keep walking along the original bubble.
 This works because at every crossing there is an analytic extensions of $\gamma$ inside the bubble which crosses it from side to side.
-However in general this naive procedure does not result in a couple of disjoint embedded arcs: already in the case of a single crossing ($N=1$) the analytic extension of $\gamma$ inside the bubble is used twice, hence we do not get a new bubble.
+However in general this naive procedure does not result in a couple of disjoint embedded arcs: already in the case of a single crossing ($N=1$) the analytic extension of $\gamma$ inside the bubble is used twice; more precisely, the two arcs we naively construct in this way intersect along the analytic extension of $\gamma$ inside the bubble, hence we do not get a new bubble, but only an embedded open disk whose boundary self-bumps along an arc.

 To fix this we consider a small collar neighbourhood $A_\gamma^{\#}$ of $A_\gamma$; this can be obtained by slightly pushing the boundary curves of $A_\gamma$ into the hyperbolic core of the adjacent components (i.e. away from $A_\gamma$).
 More precisely it can be taken to be the region bounded by the couple of simple closed curves $\gamma_{\pm 1} = \{ x \in S^+\setminus A_\gamma \ | \ d(x,\gamma)= \varepsilon \}$, for some small $\varepsilon >0$, which develop to the two boundaries of the region $\mathcal{N}_\varepsilon (\widehat{\gamma})=\{ \widehat{x} \in \hyp^2 \ | \ d(\widehat{x},\widehat{\gamma})\leq \varepsilon \}$.
 Notice that the developing image is no longer injective in the interior of $A_\gamma^\#$.